 What is covered in this Skill?

-Use challenge-first, consultative discovery—ask 1-2 questions at a time, build on answers, tailor to NFR category.
+Use challenge-first, consultative discovery in small batches, build on answers, tailor to NFR category.
 Only create ADR after thorough conversation and user confirmation.

-date before starting to get accurate timestamps for the ADRRun date before discovery and use it for ADR timestamps.
+date command before starting to get accurate timestamps for the ADRUse the local shell date command before discovery and use it for ADR timestamps.

-Read references/032-architecture-adr-non-functional-requirements.md and begin with the challenge-first ISO 25010:2023 quality characteristics framing.
+Load references/032-architecture-adr-non-functional-requirements.md from this skill and begin with the challenge-first ISO 25010:2023 quality characteristics framing.

-Ask one or two questions at a time to capture drivers, constraints, quality priorities, options, and trade-off preferences tailored to the primary NFR category.
+Guide discovery in small batches to elicit drivers, constraints, quality priorities, options, and trade-off preferences tailored to the primary NFR category.

 Step constraints: